TigerClips1/PS4JB_Update_Downloader_USB/README.md

 3. you need to run the runmefirst.sh as root to get your USB name

-4. run PS4JB_System_Update.py as root and chose
+4. run PS4JB_System_Update.py as root and choose

 5. when done check the md5 hash